MS1003/API-Test/README.txt

 ######### Quick Start############

-1. Install IntelliJ.
+1. Open command Prompt and do the following:
-2. Open Project
+ 	- Go to Project directory using command line.
-3. Run FeatureTestFile.feature
+	- run command: mvn test verify